 Padel vs Pickleball: Key Differences

 As racket sports gain popularity around the world, pickleball and padel have emerged as two of the most exciting alternatives to tennis.
 While both are fun, fast-paced, and social, there are some key differences between them.
-Here’s what sets these sports apart—and why pickleball might just be your new favorite.
+Here’s what sets these sports apart—and why pickleball might just be your new favourite.

 What is Pickleball?